Varuthapadatha Valibar Sangam: Plot

-The film begins with police arriving at Sivanandi's house questioning him about killing his daughter Lathapandi because she ran away with the guy she loved.
-Bosepandi and Kodi are two friends who are the leaders of a group called Varuthapadadha Valibar Sangam.
+The film begins with police arriving at Sivanandi's house questioning Sivanandi about killing his daughter Lathapandi because Sivanandi's daughter Lathapandi ran away with the guy who Lathapandi loved.
+Bosepandi and Kodi are best friends who are the leaders of a group called Varuthapadadha Valibar Sangam.
 One day, Bosepandi falls in love with Kalyani who is a teacher at a school.
-Bosepandi writes a love letter for her but wants someone to go give it to her so that's when he finds Lathapandi.
-Lathapandi gives the letter to her teacher and tricks Bosepandi into believing many things.
+Bosepandi writes a love letter for Kalyani but he wants someone to go give his love letter to her so that's when Bosepandi finds Lathapandi.
+Lathapandi gives Bosepandi's love letter to Kalyani and Lathapandi tricks Bosepandi into believing many things.

-Sivanandi fixes a marriage for Lathapandi but she is not willing to marry because she is very young and she wants to study further.
-Despite her attempts, nothing stops her marriage.
-Her marriage is posted on a billboard which Bosepandi and Kodi decide to stop since they want their group billboard on there.
-They go to the police station and threaten the police that they will go to the commissioner.
-The police talks to Sivanandi and makes him stop the marriage.
-One day, Lathapandi delivers the news to Bosepandi that Kalyani is getting married.
-He decides to move on in life, so he arranges for a Dindigul programme to happen in his area.
-He sees Lathapandi in a sari and immediately falls in love with her.
+Sivanandi fixes marriage for Lathapandi but Lathapandi is not willing to marry because Lathapandi is very young and Lathapandi wants to study further.
+Despite Lathapandi's attempts, nothing stops Lathapandi's marriage.
+Lathapandi's marriage is posted on a billboard which Bosepandi and Kodi decides to stop Lathapandi's marriage since they want their group billboard on there.
+Bosepandi and Kodi go to the police station and threaten the police that they will go to the commissioner.
+The police talks to Sivanandi and makes Sivanandi stop Lathapandi's marriage.
+One day, Lathapandi reveals Bosepandi that Kalyani is getting married.
+Bosepandi decides to move on in his life, so Bosepandi arranges for a Dindigul programme to happen in his area.
+Bosepandi sees Lathapandi in a sari and Bosepandi immediately falls in love with Lathapandi.
 The same night, the police reveal to Sivanandi that the person who stopped Lathapandi's marriage was Bosepandi.

-A day later he tells her about his love for her but she ignores him and says no. Bosepandi walks away listening to a sad song when a gang comes and bashes him.
-He later finds out that it was Sivanandi's gang who hit him.
-So, Bosepandi and Kodi decide to steal what Sivanandi considers his 'soul' and that is his gun.
-Bosepandi and Kodi steal the gun and run away and cause a lot of trouble.
-Bosepandi then tells Lathapandi that he will return the gun if she comes to their friends' marriage and so he returns the gun without anyone knowing.
+A day later Bosepandi tells Lathapandi about his love for her but Lathapandi ignores Bosepandi and she says no to him.
+Bosepandi walks away from Lathapandi, Bosepandi listens to a sad song when a gang comes and bashes Bosepandi.
+Bosepandi later finds out that it was Sivanandi's gang who hit Bosepandi.
+So, Bosepandi and Kodi decide to steal what Sivanandi considers his 'soul' and that is Sivanandi's Gun.
+Bosepandi and Kodi steals Sivanandi's Gun and they both run away and cause a lot of trouble.
+Bosepandi then tells Lathapandi that he will return the gun if she comes to their friends' marriage and so Bosepandi returns Sivanandi's Gun without anyone knowing.
 Lathapandi in return goes to that marriage and takes many photos with Bosepandi.
-Her mother warns her that this is not correct and she should stop it.
-Sivanandi's cow falls into a well when he goes out of town so Bosepandi helps to get it out.
-That night he stays with Lathapandi in her house and they see Sivanandi sleepwalking.
-After that, they wake up in the morning and they see Sivanandi walking again.
-This time he is awake but Bosepandi thinks he's sleepwalking again and so he tells Sivanandi about liking his daughter.
-Once Bosepandi finds out that Sivanandi is indeed awake, he runs out of that house.
+Lathapandi's mother Dhanalakshmi warns Lathapandi that this is not correct and Lathapandi should stop it.
+Sivanandi's cow falls into a well when Sivanandi goes out of town so Bosepandi helps to get Sivanandi's cow out of the well.
+That night Bosepandi stays with Lathapandi in Sivanandi's house and Bosepandi and Lathapandi see Sivanandi sleepwalking.
+After that, Bosepandi and Lathapandi wake up in the morning and they see Sivanandi walking again.
+This time Sivanandi is awake but Bosepandi and Lathapandi thinks Sivanandi is sleepwalking again and so Bosepandi tells Sivanandi about liking Lathapandi.
+Once Bosepandi finds out that Sivanandi is indeed awake, Bosepandi runs out of Sivanandi's house.